jiyoungsim/Face-Image-Classification-by-Emotion-Using-Machine-Learning-Models/README.md

 + **Project summary**:

 	In this project, we created a classification engine for facial emotion recognition using Python and R interactively.
-See project notebook for more details.
+See project notebooks/slides for more details.

 	The baseline features provided for the model were fiducial points.